 At Forbes, our specialist insolvency team can support either the business or the creditors with expert advice on CVAs and what the next steps are with failed voluntary arrangement petitions.

-If one party breaches any of the terms of a CVA, the arrangement itself should include an outline of what should happen in this event.
+If either party breaches the terms of a CVA, the arrangement should specify the steps to be taken in such a situation.
 For some CVAs, it will mean that the agreement is essentially terminated and another solution is required for the company and the creditors.
 For others, a breach might mean that a specific action will be triggered, such as moving to put the business into administration or to petition for winding up.

 The CVA may include provision of an opportunity for the breach to be resolved without the arrangement failing automatically.
 For example, if the business has missed a CVA payment, they may be given a set period in which to settle this.